 The Lock... but not water, not air, screaming pain.
 My fists clenched and I glared up at Him.
 “Yes she should,” I snapped.
-“I've never understand why you created women with those parts at all if You wanted them gone!
+“I've never understood why you created women with those parts at all if You wanted them gone!
 If they were not supposed to be there, if women were not supposed to feel pleasure there, then it was a design flaw and to inflict that kind of pain... that makes little girls lift grown men off the floor writhing with it, kills them in their wedding beds and their child beds bleeding their lives away, makes their flesh suppurate, makes other body needs painful and unhealthy, is just wrong.”
 I paused, breathing hard and then thought oops.
 How dare I SCOLD the God Himself?
 How dare I critique His work or His decree?
 I drew in a gasp and continued, trying to make my words less... critical of the God.

 “From my limited experience, with my wife and my partner, a woman’s pleasure is as intense as a man’s.
 As deeply felt as a man’s.
 As beautiful.
 There is nothing more beautiful than the joy of a wife or husband’s or an alesinas’s pleasure shared.”
 I gulped.
 There was no lying to Mikas, no half truths here.
 “It is one of the most beautiful things I’ve ever experienced (seen, felt, tasted) and it must have been a mortal mistake or misunderstanding of Your will on the matter.
 I truly believe that with all my heart.”